 On the trail of music in the heart of Leipzig

 We begin the journey to the Traces of Music im heart of Leipzig.
-Directly on the Augustusplatz is one of the largest and most important music houses the city - the Gewandhaus in Leipzig.
+Directly on the Augustusplatz is one of the largest and most important music houses the city - the Gewandhaus Concert Hall.
 The music house not only plays for the musical life It also forms an important meeting point of urban lifeStudents regularly flock to school concerts in and out, young people are welcomed into the circle of adults and students celebrate their festive matriculationJust as the city influences the Gewandhaus, the Gewandhaus has always shaped the city of Leipzig.
 In our podcast about the Gewandhaus Leipzig, you will learn more about the history, famous personalities, current music projects and the Gewandhausorchester.

 On the trail of the history of the Gewandhaus